 Why Are My Tomato Plants Falling Over?

-There are many possible reasons that your tomato plants are falling over.
+There are several possible reasons that your tomato plants are falling over.
 The cause depends on the age of the plant and the environment it is in:

-- For seedlings (young, small tomato plants), the most likely causes are damping off or lack of light.
+- For seedlings (tiny baby tomato plants that germinated recently) – the most likely causes of falling over are damping off or lack of light.

 Let’s start with an explanation of damping off, when it happens, and what causes it.